Skip to content

 export const counterStore = new Store<ICounterState>({ count: 0, step: 1 });

-Mutations run through Immer — mutate the draft freely; the store commits a new immutable state.
+Updates run through Immer — change the draft however you like, and the store saves a new immutable state from it.

 // Single update